November 2016 — Black Friday

 Or if I just liked the idea of it.

-Heart racing.
-Overthinking.
-Wondering if I was holding the spark of a beginning in my hands or just another reason to be careful.
+Wondering if this was the beginning of something I’d been waiting for, or just another reason to be careful.